Higher order expansion for the probabilistic local well-posedness theory for a cubic nonlinear Schr\"odinger equation: Introduction

 \subsubsection{Organization of the paper}

-In \Cref{sec:linear-preliminaries}, we introduce directional space space-time norms and review the Littlewood-Paley decomposition and Bernstein's inequality.
+In \Cref{sec:linear-preliminaries}, we introduce directional space-time norms and review the Littlewood-Paley decomposition and Bernstein's inequality.
 We also recall classical Strichartz estimates for the flow of the linear Schrödinger evolution \(f\mapsto e^{it\Delta}f\).
-We conclude the section by proving the two crucial estimates for the linear Schrödinger evolution \(f\mapsto e^{it\Delta}f\) it terms of directional spaces: the directional maximal function estimate \Cref{lem:dir-maximal} and the directional smoothing estimate \Cref{lem:dir-local-smoothing}.
+We conclude the section by proving two crucial estimates for the linear Schrödinger evolution \(f\mapsto e^{it\Delta}f\) in terms of directional spaces: the directional maximal function estimate \Cref{lem:dir-maximal} and the directional smoothing estimate \Cref{lem:dir-local-smoothing}.

 In \Cref{sec:nonhomogeneous-estimates} we define the spaces $X^\xs$, $Y^S$, and \(X^{*,\xs}\) and prove estimates on the solution of the linear non-homogeneous Schrödinger equation in these spaces.
 Equivalently, such bounds provide estimates on the Duhamel iteration map \eqref{eq:duhamel}.
 In Propositions \ref{prop:linear-nonhomogeneous-continuity-bound} and \ref{prop:adjoint-bound}, we obtain dual bounds for linear flow, and mapping properties of the Duhamel iteration map \eqref{eq:duhamel} into classical spaces \(C^{0}\big([0,T),H^{S}_{x}(\R^{d})\big)\).
 These estimates are respectively needed to prove scattering, and the uniqueness of solutions, relating them to more classical continuous-in-time \(L^{2}\)-in-space -based notions.